 The most essential equipment for climbing Damavand:

 Large backpack or bag to carry your gadgets with a mule, a small backpack for climbing equipment on the route, bag cover or collar, proper tent for the height, sleeping bag (with a Comfort -10 temperature), whistles, climbing batons, jackets and windbreakers Or Gortex, Polar jackets and trousers, First layer shirts and trousers, Second layer shirts, Suitable climbing shoes, Woolen soles or hand towels (2 sets), Anti-storm hats, Sleeveless gloves, Polar and stuffed, Sunglasses, Headlamp, additional battery for headlamp, gas cylinder, necessary container (knife, cup, spoon, fork …), thermos or bottle of water, GPS, camera, mobile and Power Bank, toothbrushes and toothpastes, paper napkins, wipes, notepad and pen, yarn and needle, personal first aid kit, sunscreen cream, identity card, and if you are under certain treatment you should take your medicine for sure.

 Mount Mount Damavand is not one of the most difficult due to its height.
 But due to the atmospheric pressure at its summit which is 456 mm Hg, and the usual climbing risks may cause some problems for the climbers.

 Environmental hazards on Damavand Peak:

-The wind blows cause the accumulation snow in the holes, and eventually the avalanche to fall, especially in the late winter and early spring on the south route, there is a chance of snow avalanche.
-The avalanche crashes in Damavand are frequent, so the familiarity and identification of the avalanche route is essential to avoid the danger.
+The wind blows cause the accumulating snow in the holes, and eventually the avalanche to fall, especially in the late winter and early spring on the south route, there is a chance of snow avalanche.
+The avalanche crashes in Damavand are frequent, so the familiarity and identification of the avalanche route are essential to avoid the danger.

 - Physical hazards on the summit of Damavand